Frequently Asked Questions

 How fast will I receive my purchase?

-Michigan Stadium products are hand-made on a rolling basis from a relatively small quantity of authenticated Big House seats.
+Michigan Stadium products are hand-made on a rolling basis from a relatively small quantity of authenticated Michigan Stadium seats.
 We keep items ready for immediate shipping and, as demand dictates, will produce more.
 The ordering page for each item will detail stock levels available for quickest delivery.

 For domestic delivery estimates use the USPS Priority Mail Delivery Map.
 USPS Priority Mail to Canada can reach most locations in 6-10 days.